To receive financial aid you must meet the following eligibility requirements:

 - Students with a bachelor's degree are eligible for a federal Direct Loan and/or workstudy funds only.

-- Demonstrate financial eligibility based on information provided on the FAFSA, and other documents required by the federal processor, and/or the Edmonds Community College Financial Aid Office.
+- Demonstrate financial eligibility based on information provided on the FAFSA, and other documents required by the federal processor, and/or the Edmonds College Financial Aid Office.

 - Must not receive financial aid at another institution during the same period of enrollment.